worktheclock/replit.github.io/tutorials/03-handling-dependencies-with-repl-it.md

 In order to use this library, you would first have to install it using a command similar to `pip install requests`, and only then would the import statement run correctly.

-Repl.it, by contrast, can often do the installation for you completely automatically, using the [Universal Package Manager](https://blog.repl.it/upm).
-The moment you run the `import requests` line of code, the package manager will go find the correct package and install it, or in some cases Repl.it will even have pre-installed the package.
+Replit, by contrast, can often do the installation for you completely automatically, using the [Universal Package Manager](https://blog.replit.com/upm).
+The moment you run the `import requests` line of code, the package manager will go find the correct package and install it, or in some cases Replit will even have pre-installed the package.
 Either way, your code will "just work".

 ![**Image 2:** *Seamless external package use on a new repl*](/images/tutorials/03-handling-dependecies/03-02-import-module.png)